dev-xo/dev-xo/stripe-stack/docs/SIMPLE-POSTGRES.md

-## Welcome to Stripe Stack SQLite Deployment.
+## Welcome to Stripe Stack Postgres Deployment.

 This is the Simple Deployment for [Fly.io](https://fly.io).
 If you are new to Fly.io, I'll recommend checking the [Fly.io Getting Started](https://fly.io/docs/getting-started/) guide.